erlendandre/dat250-assignment2/dat250-expass4.md

 ## Technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved

-Trouble with build.gradle.kts regarding correct versions of jboss.logging
+Trouble with build.gradle.kts regarding correct versions of jboss.logging.

 ## Link to your code for experiment 2 above.
 Make sure the included test case passes!